Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 You can feel good about the clean, green aspect of these water bottles: because they are so lightweight, they use much less material which results in energy savings.

-I purchased mine for an incredibly low price and they arrived in a few days, ready to be put to the test.
+I purchased mine for Amazon's incredibly low price and they arrived in a few days, ready to be put to the test.

 My initial concerns were twofold: